theplant/appkit/logtracing/README.md

 # logtracing

-This package provides APIs for tracing functions and printing traces into logs.
+This package is a toolkit for log-based tracing.
+It provides sevaral APIs for adding traces for the application, and logging the traces in a stardard format.

 ## Usage